Polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy: Investigations

 X rays show the presence of bone cysts and osteoporosis.
 CT or MRI of the brain show loss of tissue in the frontotemporal lobes of the brain.
 Calcification of the basal ganglia is common.
 EEG is typically normal initially but diffuse slowing and irritative activity later.

 Treatment

 There is no cure for this condition.
 Bone grafts can be used to temporarily treat the cysts and pain in the extremities.

 Epidemiology

 This condition is considered to be rare, with ~200 cases described in the literature.
-The estimated population prevalence is 2.0 x 10^{−6} in Finland.
+The estimated population prevalence is 2.0 × 10^{−6} in Finland.
 Most cases have originated in individuals of consanguineous parents in either Finland or Japan.